-- 2.1 For the purposes of this policy, a head injury is defined as any trauma to the head other than superficial injuries to the face. - 2.2 Danes Hill has a Medical Centre that is staffed during the week.
-For out of hours there is pitch-side cover onsite by first aiders or outside companies booked by the sports department. - 2.3 All head injuries are potentially dangerous and require proper assessment and management.
+- 2.1 For the purposes of this policy, a head injury is defined as any trauma to the head other than superficial injuries to the face. - 2.2 Danes Hill has a Medical Centre that is staffed by registered Nurses from 0800-1730 weekdays.
+For out of hours there is pitch-side cover on-site by first aiders or outside companies booked by the sports department. - 2.3 All head injuries are potentially dangerous and require proper assessment and management.
 If a pupil sustains a head injury, even if thought to be minor, they must not be left alone and must always be assessed by the Medical Centre if within working hours.
 They should be escorted there by staff or witnessing pupils, or they must seek immediate adult assistance.
-If the injured pupil cannot be escorted, then the Nurses should be called to assess the pupil at the site of the accident. - Staff should take the decision to call for an ambulance if they suspect the injury is serious, prior to the Nurse arriving, or if it is out of Medical Centre hours, or at Bevendean. - 2.4 If the child is unconscious, has lost consciousness or a neck or spine injury is suspected they should be sent to A&E by ambulance with an adult escort.
-They must not be moved. - The parents or guardian should be informed as soon as possible and the schools accident reporting procedures followed. - 2.5 Potentially serious complications can develop up to 24 hours after an apparently minor head injury.
-Medical advice must be sought if any of the following occur: - Headache which persists - Drowsiness leading to unconsciousness - Irritability - Confusion and loss of concentration
+If the injured pupil cannot be escorted, then the Nurses should be called to assess the pupil at the site of the accident. - 2.4 Staff should take the decision to call for an ambulance if they suspect the injury is serious, prior to the Nurse arriving, or if it is out of Medical Centre hours, or at Bevendean. - 2.5 If the child is unconscious, has lost consciousness or a neck or spine injury is suspected they should be sent to A&E by ambulance with an adult escort.
+They must not be moved.
+The parents or guardian should be informed as soon as possible, and the schools accident reporting procedures followed. - 2.6 Potentially serious complications can develop up to 24 hours after an apparently minor head injury.
+Urgent medical assessment must be sought if any of the following occur: